argoproj-labs/terraform-provider-argocd/docs/resources/cluster.md

 * `namespaces` - (Optional) Holds list of namespaces which are accessible in that cluster.
 Cluster level resources would be ignored if namespace list is not empty..
 * `config` - (Optional) The configuration specification, nested attributes are documented below.
 * `metadata` - (Optional) Cluster metadata, nested attributes are documented below.
+* `project` - (Optional) Scope cluster to ArgoCD project.
+If omitted, cluster will be global.
+Requires ArgoCD 2.2.0 onwards.

 The `config` block can have the following attributes: